 In this 3-hour workshop, we continue our suicide prevention safety plans by developing our solidarity circle.
 Our solidarity circle is composed of the People we can go to during our howling at the moon moments.
-We also begin weaving our wellness basket to support balance in body, mind and spirit through working with cedar medicine when we plan to die and start withdrawing from people (Reynolds, 2021).
+We also begin weaving our wellness basket to support balance in body, mind and spirit through working with cedar medicine.